14jdelap/14jdelap.github.io/problems.md

 Working on bigger problems isn't only more meaningful because a successful outcome is a more significant achievement — but because it can be more likely to accomplish than an easier problem.

-Somre related articles include Scott Young [on motivation](https://www.scotthyoung.com/blog/2020/07/13/motivate-yourself/) and Sam Altman has [on how it's often easier to succeed with hard startups than easy startups](https://blog.samaltman.com/hard-startups)
+Some related articles include Scott Young [on motivation](https://www.scotthyoung.com/blog/2020/07/13/motivate-yourself/) and Sam Altman has [on how it's often easier to succeed with hard startups than easy startups](https://blog.samaltman.com/hard-startups)

 To both engage with the question and make myself more accountable, I list some problems below I can see myself working on.